-Languages for Bi-Directional Transformations At the level of syntax, different forms of bi-directional programming have been explored across a surprisingly diverse range of communities, including programming languages, databases, program transformation, constraint-based user interfaces, and quantum computing.
+Languages for Bi-Directional Transformations the level of syntax, different forms of bi-directional programming have been explored across a surprisingly diverse range of communities, including programming languages, databases, program transformation, constraint-based user interfaces, and quantum computing.
 One useful way of classifying these languages is by the "shape" of the semantic space in which their transformations live.
-We identify three major classes:

-- Bi-directional languages, including ours, form lenses by pairing a get function of type $C \to A$ with a put function of type $A \times C \to C$ .
-In general, the get function can project away some information from the concrete view, which must then be restored by the put function. - In bijective languages, the put function has the simpler type $A \to C$ -it is given no concrete argument to refer to.
-To avoid loss of information, the get and put functions must form a (perhaps partial) bijection between C and A. - Reversible languages go a step further, demanding only that the work performed by any function to produce a given output can be undone by applying the function "in reverse" working backwards from this output to produce the original input.
-Here, there is no separate put function at all: instead, the get function itself is constructed so that each step can be run in reverse.
+We identify three major classes: Bi-directional languages, including ours, form lenses by pairing a get function of type $C \to A$ with a putback function of type $A \times C \to C$.
+In general, the qet function can project away some information from the concrete view, which must then be restored by the putback function.
+In bijective languages, the putback function has the simpler type $A \to C$ -it is given no concrete argument to refer to.
+To avoid loss of information, the get and putback functions must form a (perhaps partial) bijection between C and A. Reversible languages go a step further, demanding only that the work performed by any function to produce a given output can be undone by applying the function "in reverse" working backwards from this output to produce the original input.
+Here, there is no separate putback function at all: instead, the get function itself is constructed so that each step can be run in reverse.
+We survey relevant work in the first two classes in detail next; information on reversible languages (whose concerns are less closely related) can be found in the long version of the paper.

-In the first class, the work that is fundamentally most similar to ours is Meertens's formal treatment of constraint maintainers for constraint-based user interfaces [26].
-Meertens's semantic setting is actually even more general: he takes get and put to be relations, not just functions, and his constraint maintainers are symmetric: get relates pairs from $C \times A$ to elements of A and put relates pairs in $A \times C$ to elements of C; the idea is that a constraint maintainer forms a connection between two graphical objects on the screen so that, whenever one of the objects is changed by the user, the change can be propagated by the maintainer to the other object such that some desired relationship between the objects is always maintained.
-Taking the special case where the get relation is actually a function (which is important for Meertens because this is the case where composition [in the sense of our; combinator] is guaranteed to preserve well-behavedness), yields essentially our very well behaved lenses.
+In the first class, the work that is fundamentally most similar to ours is Meertens's formal treatment of constraint maintainers for constraint-based user interfaces [21].
+Meertens's semantic setting is actually even more general: he takes get and putback to be relations, not just functions, and his constraint maintainers are symmetric: get relates pairs from $C \times A$ to elements of A and putback relates pairs in $A \times C$ to elements of C. Taking the special case where the get relation is actually a function (which is important for Meertens because this is the case where composition [in the sense of our; combinator is guaranteed to preserve wellbehavedness), yields essentially our very well behaved lenses.
 Meertens proposes a variety of combinators for building constraint maintainers, most of which have analogs among our lenses, but does not directly deal with definition by recursion; also, some of his combinators do not support compositional reasoning about well-behavedness.
 He considers constraint maintainers for structured data such as lists, as we do for trees, but here adopts a rather different point of view from ours, focusing on constraint maintainers that work with structures not directly but in terms of the "edit scripts" that might have produced them.
 In the terminology of synchronization, he switches from a state-based to an operation-based treatment at this point.